Antonis-Delavogias/Antonis-Delavogias/README.md

 </picture>
  <br><br>

-> I've gained a solid understanding of JavaScript fundamentals. <br>
+> I've gained a solid understanding of JavaScript fundamentals.
+>
-> I'm comfortable working with DOM manipulation and events to create interactive web pages. <br>
+> I'm comfortable working with DOM manipulation and events to create interactive web pages.
+>
-> > I'm constantly expanding my knowledge by exploring more advanced topics like object-oriented programming and asynchronous programming. <br>
+> > I'm constantly expanding my knowledge by exploring more advanced topics like object-oriented programming and asynchronous programming.

 ## 🚀 **Completed Courses:**